renewedmoorbool/moorbool-site/README.md

 # moorbool-site
-A website of mine for the description of my person
+A website realised in order to show my web programming skills.